risingPhil/PokeMe64/README.md

 # Future potential improvements (ideas/roadmap)

 ## UI ideas
-- Make the initial transfer pack detect screen show the gameboy cartridge image of the game that was detected and some kind of icon when there's an error.
-- Add stats screen after receiving the pokémon which shows the original gameboy sprite but without the white background.
 - In the pokémon list, show the mini menu sprite that you would also see in the party menu in the gameboy games
 - add some background images and potentially sprites here and there.
 - add some acquisition sound effects from the gameboy games
 - add a skippable "trade" 3D animation sequence when you receive a distribution pokémon.
 The idea is to have a pokéball go into a green mario pipe on either a Nintendo 64 3D model or Nintendo 64 3D logo model.
 Then follow the pipe with the camera and have the pokéball drop onto a huge 3D representation of the gameboy cartridge before opening the pokéball which then triggers the stats screen.
 - Have a 3D intro animation that shows a pokeball opening, a Nintendo 64 logo appearing, slightly jumping and playing the "NINTENDO sixtyfoouuuuuuuuur" meme sound
 - Add a menu item to let you buy missing version exclusive pokémon from other versions of the generation with in-game currency. (such as Mankey for Blue or Vulpix for Red).
 The original games are getting expensive, so this would be a good help for people who can only afford/are willing to buy/play a single game for the generation.
-- Add Credits screen
-- Add a menu item that informs you about the existence of [Poke Transporter GB](https://github.com/GearsProgress/Poke_Transporter_GB) for transferring to Gen3
 - Add some background music (Creative commons remakes/remixes of the original music (Maybe a looped chunk of [Ramstar - Route 24](https://www.youtube.com/watch?v=ih53Nb34vbM)?)
 - Have a "music" widget that shows up to name the song(s) that I end up using when it/they start(s) playing. (similar to how [Need For Speed - Most Wanted (original)](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhWk37230YvbMHaMchN8dzQiRrO66VofThpcbvUTFMoplDbkQKBVUFcIabbNCnzZ0KpuxcAQmrXQjBlqv_bvi6v6xpjmPxs3tJ-ZI_GhOn3xe5DW7XpMbtnCKFcbBQ-l_zzbrIIV4smBpth/s1600/_mwmusic.jpg) used to show this)